The Prettiest Lake in Every State

 New York: Keuka Lake

 One of New York State’s gorgeous Finger Lakes, Keuka Lake was formed in a unique Y shape, rather than the usual long skinny “fingers” of the rest of the group.
 Pristine waters from glaciers past flow both north and south, making this the only lake in the United States to do so.
-Scenic vineyards dot the shores and offer a fun excursion for visitors as they explore the Keuka Lake Wine Trail.
-Nicknamed “the jewel of the Finger Lakes,” Keuka Lake is also known for its swimming, fishing, boating, and camping, as well as wintertime activities like Nordic skiing and snowshoeing.
-And you can check out Finger Lakes wineries any time of year!
+Scenic Finger Lakes vineyards dot the shores and offer a fun excursion for visitors as they explore the Keuka Lake Wine Trail.
+Nicknamed “The Jewel of the Finger Lakes,” Keuka Lake is also known for its swimming, fishing, boating and camping, as well as wintertime activities like Nordic skiing and snowshoeing.

 North Carolina: Lake James

-At the base of the “Grand Canyon of the East,” Linville Gorge, you’ll find North Carolina’s prettiest lake, the Lake James reservoir.
+At the base of the “Grand Canyon of the East,” Linville Gorge, you’ll find the prettiest lake in North Carolina, the Lake James reservoir.
 Set within the misty peaks of the Blue Ridge Mountains, this 6,000-acre lake—which also boasts more than 150 miles of scenic shoreline—should not be skipped.
-Nearby Lake James State Park also offers a bevy of hiking trails, roughly four miles or less in length, as well as lake activities like swimming, boating, and fishing.
+Nearby Lake James State Park also offers a bevy of hiking trails, roughly four miles or less in length, as well as lake activities like swimming, boating and fishing.

 devils lake